 Symptoms of conjunctivitis may come on gradually, or may show up suddenly.
 Swelling of the membranes around the eye, redness and increased discharge from the eye are all tell-tale signs.
 Conjunctivitis is itchy, so your pet may also paw at the affected eye.

 Your veterinarian can easily diagnose conjunctivitis.
 A thorough eye exam will be done, and he or she may take samples from the eye to examine under a microscope.
 Gently scraping cells from the eyelid can reveal the underlying cause, especially in the cases of bacterial and viral conjunctivitis.
 A bacterial culture may also be sent out.

 Treatment is usually simple.
 Topical medications (eye drops or ointments) will probably have your pooch or kitty on the road to recovery within three to five days.
 Sometimes, however, conjunctivitis recurs.
 If your pet has recurrent problems with eye infections, there may be an underlying cause, such as incorrect eyelid conformation, irritating eyelashes or dry eye (which I will address in a future blog).

-Because eye conditions can often be chronic, having a pet insurance plan in place that covers both chronic conditions as well as hereditary and congenital eye conditions that may develop can help provide peace of mind and clarity when it comes to caring for your best friend.
+Because eye conditions can often be chronic, having a pet insurance plan in place that covers both chronic conditions, as well as hereditary eye conditions that may develop, can help provide peace of mind and clarity when it comes to caring for your best friend.